daphneding/GA_project_HDB-Price-Prediction/README.md

 ### 5. Model Evaluation

 Results of Linear Model trainings are as follows:

-1. Ridge Regression:
+**1. Ridge Regression: **
-R2-score on training set: 0.888
+- R2-score on training set: **0.888**
-R2-score on validation set: 0.887
+- R2-score on validation set: **0.887**
-RMSE on training set : 47907.6
+- RMSE on training set : **47907.6**
-RMSE on validation set: 48089.7
+- RMSE on validation set: **48089.7**

 2. Lasso Regression:
-R2-score on training set: 0.888
+- R2-score on training set: 0.888
-R2-score on validation set: 0.886
+- R2-score on validation set: 0.886
-RMSE on training set : 48060.8
+- RMSE on training set : 48060.8
-RMSE on validation set: 48207.6
+- RMSE on validation set: 48207.6

 3. ElasticNet Regression:
-R2-score on training set: 0.496
+- R2-score on training set: 0.496
-R2-score on validation set: 0.496
+- R2-score on validation set: 0.496
-RMSE on training set : 101835.3
+- RMSE on training set : 101835.3
-RMSE on validation set: 101446.0
+- RMSE on validation set: 101446.0

-Before applying 1.Ridge Regression as the best trained model for the price prediction, a visualisation of predicted values vs. actual values in the validation set is helpful to understand if the model performs well:
+Before applying **1.Ridge Regression** being the best trained model for the price prediction, a visualisation of predicted values vs. actual values in the validation set is helpful to understand if the model performs well:

 ![residual](./img/residual.png)